 Interest Rate Risk.
 Quaker's exposure to market rate risk for changes in interest rates relates primarily to its short and long-term debt.
 Most of Quaker's debt is negotiated at market rates which can be either fixed or variable.
 Accordingly, if interest rates rise significantly, the cost of debt to Quaker will increase.
 This can have an adverse effect on Quaker, depending on the extent of Quaker's borrowings.
-As of March 31, 2006, Quaker had \$74.1 million in borrowings under its credit facilities compared to \$63.8 million at December 31, 2005.
+As of September 30, 2006, Quaker had \$76.4 million in borrowings under its credit facilities compared to \$63.8 million at December 31, 2005.
 The Company uses derivative financial instruments primarily for purposes of hedging exposures to fluctuations in interest rates.
 The Company does not enter into derivative contracts for trading or speculative purposes.
-In the fourth quarter of 2005, the Company entered into three interest rate swaps and in the first quarter of 2006 entered into one interest rate swap in order to fix a portion of its variable rate debt.
-The swaps had a combined notional value of \$20.0 million and \$15.0 million and a fair value of \$0.3 million and \$(0.1) million at March 31, 2006 and December 31, 2005, respectively.
+In the fourth quarter of 2005, the Company entered into three interest rate swaps, and, in the first and third quarters of 2006, entered into two additional interest rate swaps in order to fix a portion of its variable rate debt.
+The swaps had a combined notional value of \$25.0 million and \$15.0 million and a fair value of \$0.1 million and \$(0.1) million at September 30, 2006 and December 31, 2005, respectively.
 The counterparties to the swaps are major financial institutions.